Warren-bett236/akan-name-generator/README.md

 Add a screenshot of your application here after completing the project.

-##  Known Bugs

-- No known bugs at the moment.

-##  Future Improvements

-- Improve the user interface.
-- Add dark mode.
-- Allow users to reset the form.
-- Display additional information about Akan names.

 ##  License

 This project is licensed under the MIT License.